 Other offenses like driving with an open alcohol container could result in three points added to someone’s license, child safety restraint violations would lead to a three-point violation; littering, if somebody is convicted or adjudicated guilty of littering is a three-point violation.

 However, leaving the scene of an accident with property damage otherwise known as hit and run is six points; reckless driving convictions come with four points, any moving violation that results in an accident where an individual is convicted is a four-point violation, and passing a stopped school bus is a four-point violation.

-The Ft.
-Lauderdale traffic demerit point system can do more than impact someone’s insurance rates.
+The traffic demerit point system in Ft.
+Lauderdale can do more than impact someone’s insurance rates.
 If an individual accumulates a certain amount of points over a certain period of time, it will cause the suspension of an individual’s driver’s license.